rainforestapp/vagrant-kvm/README.md

 Possible values include: ne2k_isa i82551 i82557b i82559er ne2k_pci pcnet rtl8139 e1000 virtio.
 * `video_model` - The model of the video adapter.
 Default to cirrus.
 Can also be set to vga.
+* `disk_bus` - disk interface to show virtual disk to guest: 'virtio' or 'sata', 'scsi' When importing VirtualBox box, it may be useful to specify it.

 ## Specs